Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 by David Balkan

-The water supply line is vital in providing adequate volume of water to the occupants of a building.
-There are 3 main factors that determine the correct water supply line size, which is also referred to as the water service line.
+The water supply line is vital in providing an adequate volume of water to the occupants of a building.
+The water line size for a residential home is usually a ¾” to 1” diameter pipe.
+But there are 3 main factors that determine the correct water supply line size, which is also referred to as the water service line.
 The 3 factors are as follows:

 1. Plumbing fixture count: A calculation using all of the plumbing fixtures in a building to arrive at a total fixture count.